Language and Communication Technologies: Language models

 A language model is a model of the human brain's ability to reproduce natural language.
 Language models are useful for solving various tasks, including speech recognition, machine translation, natural language generation (creating text that is more human-like), optical character recognition, route optimization, handwriting recognition, grammar induction, and information retrieval.

 Large language models (LLMs), which are currently the most advanced form, are predominantly based on transformers trained on large datasets (often using texts taken from the publicly available internet).
 They have supplanted models based on recurrent neural networks, which previously replaced purely statistical models such as word n-gram language models.

 The largest and most efficient training models are generative pretrained transformers (GPT), which are widely used in generative chatbots such as ChatGPT, Gemini, or Claude.
 Training models can be fine-tuned to perform specific tasks or use prompt engineering methods.
 These models acquire predictive power regarding syntax, semantics, and ontologies inherent to corpora of human language, but they also inherit inaccuracies and biases present in the data on which they are trained.
-To help large language models (LLMs) like ChatGPT, Claude, and Google Gemini better understand website content, the llms.txt file offers a structured approach to make the site more accessible to artificial intelligence systems.

-Before fine-tuning, most LLMs are next-token predictors.
-Fine-tuning can allow LLMs to adopt a conversational format where they play the role of an assistant.
-Methods such as reinforcement learning from human feedback (RLHF) or constitutional AI can be used to embed human preferences and make LLMs more “useful, honest, and harmless.”